birjj/upload-release-asset/README.md

           asset_content_type: application/zip
 ```

-This will upload a release artifact to an existing release, outputting the `browser_download_url` for the asset which could be handled by a third party service, or by GitHub Actions for additional uses.
+This will upload a release artifact to an existing release, outputting the `id` and `browser_download_url` for the asset which could be handled by a third party service, or by GitHub Actions for additional uses.
 For more information, see the GitHub Documentation for the [upload a release asset](https://developer.github.com/v3/repos/releases/#upload-a-release-asset) endpoint.

 ## Contributing
 We would love you to contribute to `@birjj/upload-release-asset`, pull requests are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.